Strait of Juan de Fuca

 The Strait of Juan de Fuca (officially named Juan de Fuca Strait in Canada) is a body of water about 96 mi long that is the Salish Sea's main outlet to the Pacific Ocean.
 The international boundary between Canada and the United States runs down the centre of the Strait.

 It was named in 1787 by the maritime fur trader Charles William Barkley, captain of Imperial Eagle, for Juan de Fuca, the Greek navigator who sailed in a Spanish expedition in 1592 to seek the fabled Strait of Anián.
-Barkley was the first non-indigenous person to find the strait, unless Juan de Fuca's story was true.
-The strait was explored in detail between 1789 and 1791 by Manuel Quimper, José María Narváez, Juan Carrasco, Gonzalo López de Haro, and Francisco de Eliza.
+Barkley was the first recorded person to find the strait, unless Juan de Fuca's story was true.